-Consumer protection is integral to building customer trust and is increasingly acknowledged as a cornerstone of a stable financial system.
-CFI works to ensure that the most vulnerable consumers are protected as they access financial services, by identifying and building knowledge on emerging risks and working with stakeholders—financial service providers, investors, policymakers—to ensure their practices promote the well-being of customers.
+Consumer protection is integral to building customer trust and is a cornerstone of a stable financial system.
+Guided by the widely-adopted Client Protection Principles, consumer protection is woven into all of CFI’s work.
+CFI works to protect consumers by identifying and building knowledge on emerging risks and working with stakeholders—financial service providers, investors, policymakers—to ensure their practices promote the well-being of customers.

 Our current agenda tackles some of the most pressing barriers to building an inclusive financial system that works for low-income clients, including consumer protection challenges presented in the wake of the global pandemic, adoption of tech-enabled market monitoring innovations relevant to consumer protection, and fostering dialogue among an increasingly complex set of stakeholders.